-This advice does not apply to adults sharing nudes or semi-nudes of under 18-year olds.
 This is a form of child sexual abuse and must be referred to the police as a matter of urgency.
 'Sharing nudes and semi-nude images' does not include the sharing of sexual photos and videos of under-18 year olds with or by adults.
 This is a form of child sexual abuse and must be referred to the police.